Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Even strong relationships can benefit from guided talks on stressful topics, setting expectations, or rebuilding trust after mistakes.

-Research suggests that couples who go to counseling before problems grow are less likely to separate.
+Research suggests that couples who seek counseling before problems escalate are less likely to separate.

 Early help also teaches skills for coping with stress or raising kids, making families more stable.
 Table: Common Reasons for Divorce Noted in Counseling